-At the start of A Term, Gordon Library will be launching Digital WPI (digital.wpi.edu), a new platform for sharing student projects and research - from GPS posters, to IQPs, to MQPs, to graduate theses and dissertations.
-The new platform will make it easier than ever to find works by Project Center, advisor, author, and key themes.
-The new platform will also feature a complete digital collection of Charles Dickens’s novels in their original serial form; over 9000 historic images of WPI, and selected faculty research articles.
+In August 2020, Gordon Library launched Digital WPI (digital.wpi.edu), a new platform for sharing student projects and research - from GPS posters, to IQPs, to MQPs, to graduate theses and dissertations.
+The new platform makes it easier than ever to find works by Project Center, advisor, author, and key themes.
+The new platform also features a complete digital collection of Charles Dickens’s novels in their original serial form; over 9000 historic images of WPI, and selected faculty research articles.

 Eating & drinking policies:

-Our instruction librarians are working remotely to support social distancing on campus.
+Our instruction librarians are supporting social distancing on campus.
 They are preparing high-quality instruction resources and experiences for your courses and can deliver instruction synchronously or asynchronously.
 If an in-person instruction experience is required, please contact us to discuss options to meet your instruction needs.

-Interlibrary loan services (ILL) have resumed for print books, and are continuing for desktop delivery of digital articles, book chapters, and other items not owned or licensed by WPI.
+Interlibrary loan services (ILL) are available for print books as well as desktop delivery of digital articles, book chapters, and other items not owned or licensed by WPI.
 Delivery of print materials may be delayed by other libraries’ quarantine practices.
 We will notify you when your item is ready for you to pick up.
 Curbside delivery will also be available weekdays, if you prefer not to enter the library.
 If you’re unable to come to campus to pick up your items, please let us know when you submit your ILL requests, so that we can work with you to arrange an alternative delivery option.

 Print books & journals: